Satsyxbt/Fenix/docs/integration/ve_fnx_split_merkl_airdrop/VeFnxSplitMerklAidrop_Events.md

   - `user`: The address of the user who made the claim.
   - `claimAmount`: The total amount of tokens claimed by the user.
   - `toTokenAmount`: The amount of tokens transferred directly to the user.
-  - `toVeNFTAmount`: The amount of tokens locked as veFNX.
+  - `toVeNFTAmount`: The amount of tokens locked as veNFT.
-  - `tokenId`: The ID of the veFNX lock created.
+  - `tokenId`: The ID of the veNFT lock created.
-- **Emitted when:** A user successfully claims their allocated FNX and veFNX tokens.
+- **Emitted when:** A user successfully claims their allocated tokens, either as pure tokens or as veNFT tokens.
-- **Features**: if tokenId == 0, it means that it has not been minted by veNFT
+- **Features**: If `tokenId == 0`, it means that no veNFT was minted.

 ##### SetMerklRoot
 ```solidity